InnuendoPi/MQTTDevice4/docs/index.md

 ![Platine-bestückt1](img/platine-best1.jpg) ![Platine-bestückt2](img/platine-best2.jpg)

-In this project, a circuit board for the MQTT device was developed in order to offer a simple connection to sensors, actuators and the induction hob GGM IDS2 with clamping screw blocks.
+In this project, a circuit board for the MQTT device was developed in order to offer a simple connection to sensors, actors and the induction hob GGM IDS2 with clamping screw blocks.
 The board is equipped with only a few components.
 The board offers the following advantages:

 * the Wemos D1 mini is on a base and can be removed at any time.
 * all GPIOs are led to screw terminals.